75 Years of Care

 • 1948

-Boys’ Haven breaks ground.
+Boys’ Haven Breaks Ground

 Armed with little more than a conviction and a prayer, Father Maloney secured homes for nine boys in the basement of St. Raphael Church and in private boarding homes.
 Later that year, he began construction of Kelly Cottage, the first building on the now iconic Goldsmith Lane campus.